drix00/pyxrayphasemap/docs/usage.rst

 data and it is fast for large amount of data like x-ray maps. `HDFView <https://www.hdfgroup.org/products/java/release/download.html>`_ viewer is available to read HDF5 file, usefull when developing a script to see which data is in the file.

-Next you add data to the :py:class:`~pyxrayphasemap.analysis.PhaseAnalysis` object by specifiy the type of data, a label and a filepath to the data::
+Next you add data to the :py:class:`~xrayphasemap.analysis.PhaseAnalysis` object by specifiy the type of data, a label and a filepath to the data::

     dataType = DATA_TYPE_INTENSITY_DECONVOLUTION